justinchen00/page/paywalld/paywalld.md

 ### query permission

 For Partyline, its `pl-hour` saves the maximum credit and it's static.
 This user's real usage is got from Usage Service, which calculates from the moment that subscription was activated or updated.
 So it's a dedicated logic for Partyline.

 ```
 query{
   permission (
         customerId: "justinchen@tvunetworks.com",
         product: "Partyline",				# Partyline user just has one plan at a time.
 So no plan argument here.
-        billingTypes: "string in JSON",		# sample listed below
+        chargeItems: "string in JSON",		# sample listed below
                                             {
                                                 "version":1,
-                                                "pl-participant":8,
+                                                "partyline-participant":8,
-                                                "pl-output":4
+                                                "partyline-output":4
                                             }

                                             OR: